mpuromaki/tubarr/readme.md

 - Run Tubarr binary: ```./tubarr```
 - Answer configuration questions on the first startup.
-- (All data is stored in the sqlite database alongside tubarr binary.)
+- (All data is stored in the sqlite database, in system specific configuration folder.)
 - Open Tubarr UI with web browser: http://127.0.0.1:8000/

 ## Hard truths